arXiv/submission-tools/tex2pdf_service/README.md

 ```

 The input and output files are listed for the each run, as well as the
 log file from the tex command.
-This is intended for examining the each step of
+This is intended to examine each step when
-running TeX compilation.
+running the TeX compilation.

 ## Development and debugging

-The development requires "unix-like" environment.
-It would be possible on most Linux, *BSD Unix
+The development requires "unix-like" environment and would be possible to execute on most Linux, *BSD Unix
 including MacOS(tm), and Windows(tm) WSL.
 The primary development is done on Linux so far.

     make bootstap

-sets up the virtual env "venv" and installs Python dependencies.
+Sets up the virtual env "venv" and installs Python dependencies.

-The software is primarily designed to run in a Docker image but it would be difficult to
+The software is primarily designed to run in a Docker image but it is difficult to
 use the debugger.
-To support the development, the commands of TexLive docker image container
+To support the development, the commands of TexLive Docker image container
-can be used via a wrapper shell script that passes/propagates `WORKDIR` variable to it.
+can be used via a wrapper shell script that passes/propagates the `WORKDIR` variable to it.

 The companion shell script is `bin/docker_pdflatex.sh` which must exist at
 `/usr/local/bin/docker_pdflatex.sh`.
-If you change the docker image name, you may have to change
+If you change the Docker image name, you may have to change
-the docker image name in it.
+the Docker image name in it.

     sudo install -m 755 bin/docker_pdflatex.sh /usr/local/bin

-In other word, you first must create the Docker image on your local machin in order to run the
+In other words, you first must create the Docker image on your local machine in order to run the
 python app in debugger.

 With it, the execution requires: